-There’s no bigger bash on Earth than Carnival in Brazil, and while Rio de Janeiro might host the best-known celebration, cities in every corner of the country party just as hard.
+There’s no bigger bash on Earth than the Carnival celebrations in Brazil, and while Rio de Janeiro might host the best-known celebration, cities in every corner of the country party just as hard.
 Commemorating 40 days of sacrifice before Easter, per Catholic tradition, Carnival means packing in as much revelry and debauchery as possible before the season of solemnity begins on Ash Wednesday.
 In 2013, Carnival runs officially from Friday, February 8th, through Tuesday, February 12th, with parties and parades starting even earlier in many places.
 Wherever you are in Brazil, there’s sure to be a celebration nearby.

 Rio bills its Carnival celebration as “The Greatest Show on Earth,” referring specifically to the glitzy, gaudy two-day parade held in the purpose-built Sambadrome.
 The parade is actually a competition, in which large, organized groups called samba schools (so named because the first one established itself in front of a teachers college) wage war based on categories such as parade theme, costumes, floats, harmony and organization, and samba lyrics and melody.
 The winners capture nation-wide fame and a large cash prize, with last year’s champs Unidos da Tijuca being the school to beat.
 Outside of the Sambadrome, roving block parties snake through neighborhood streets all over the city, with revelers in costumes and face paint pulling innocent bystanders into the fray.